nooman57554/Timetable-Management-System/README.md

 Replace your_username with your MySQL username.

-Step 3: **Start the Server** :
+**Step 3: Start the Server** :

-Using XAMPP or WAMP

-1. Start the Apache server from the control panel.
+If you are using XAMPP , start the Apache server from the control panel.

-Using Built-in PHP Server
+If you prefer using the built-in PHP server, run the following command in your project directory:

 ```bash
   php -S localhost:8000
 ```

-Step 4: **Access the System** :
+**Step 4: Access the System** :

-1. Open your web browser and go to:
+Open your web browser and go to:
 ```
    http://localhost:8000
 ```